preciofishbone/OmniaDocsG2/setup/index.rst

 Setup
 ===========================================

-Below you will find the steps needed in order to create a basic setup of Omnia (for modern SharePoint).
+Below you will setup instructions for different parts of Omnia.

 .. toctree::
    :titlesonly:

-   tenantsettings/index
-   properties/index
-   businessprofile/index
-   publishingapp/index
-   branding/index
-   applauncher/index
+   basicsetup/index
+   documentmanagement/index
+   processmanagement/index